arexbold/TripleBondChallenge/README.md

 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
 - Forced evos for enemy mons at level 30.
 - More rules will come.
+- No legendary or psuedo legendary pokemon.
+Basically nothing higher than 599 BST.

+### QOL Updates and Features
+- New scouting zone before rival
+- Expedited starter area
+- Balls in the beginning
+- AND MORE SORRY ILL UPDATE AGAIN LATER LOL

 ---